tboy1337/PR2MD/README.md

 [![PyPI version](https://img.shields.io/pypi/v/pr2md.svg)](https://pypi.org/project/pr2md/)
 [![License: CRL](https://img.shields.io/badge/License-CRL-red.svg)](LICENSE.md)

-**PR2MD** is a powerful command-line tool that extracts GitHub Pull Request data and converts it into comprehensive, well-formatted Markdown documents.
-Perfect for documentation, archiving, code reviews, or offline analysis of pull requests.
+**PR2MD** is a powerful command-line tool that extracts GitHub Pull Request and Issue data and converts it into comprehensive, well-formatted Markdown documents.
+Perfect for documentation, archiving, code reviews, or offline analysis of pull requests and issues.

 ## Features

-- 📥 **Complete PR Data Extraction**: Retrieves all PR details including metadata, description, labels, and timestamps
+- 📥 **Complete PR & Issue Data Extraction**: Retrieves all PR and Issue details including metadata, description, labels, and timestamps
 - 💬 **Full Conversation Thread**: Captures all comments and discussions in chronological order
-- ✅ **Review Information**: Includes all code reviews with approval status and reviewer comments
+- ✅ **Review Information**: Includes all code reviews with approval status and reviewer comments (PRs only)
-- 💻 **Code Comments**: Extracts inline review comments with their associated code context
+- 💻 **Code Comments**: Extracts inline review comments with their associated code context (PRs only)
-- 📊 **Change Statistics**: Displays files changed, additions, deletions, and commit information
+- 📊 **Change Statistics**: Displays files changed, additions, deletions, and commit information (PRs only)
-- 🔍 **Complete Diffs**: Includes the full unified diff of all changes
+- 🔍 **Complete Diffs**: Includes the full unified diff of all changes (PRs only)
 - 🎨 **Beautiful Formatting**: Generates clean, readable Markdown with proper structure and syntax highlighting
 - ⚡ **Fast & Efficient**: Uses the official GitHub REST API with proper error handling
 - 🔒 **Type-Safe**: Written in Python with comprehensive type annotations